 How is NPS Measured?

-Essentially there are two methods that can aid you in figuring out if your score is good or meagre.
+Essentially, two methods can aid you in figuring out if your score is good or meager.

-- Absolute Method: From this point of view, if your score dips below 0, i.e if you procure an overall NPS that is negative, you have more detractors.
-The majority of your customers would not prefer recommending your brand to anyone they know.
-This could only mean that your scores are not up to the mark and has room for improvement.
+From this point of view, if your score dips below 0, i.e., if you procure an overall negative NPS, you have more detractors.
+Most of your customers would not prefer recommending your brand to anyone they know.
+This could only mean that your scores are not up to the mark and have room for improvement.

-- Relative Method: When it comes to the relative outlook, you can compare your scores with the NPS benchmarks of your industry and then decide accordingly, if your NPS score is good enough as compared to your peers.
+When it comes to the relative outlook, you can compare your scores with the NPS benchmarks of your industry and then decide accordingly if your NPS score is good enough as compared to your peers.